-This dissertation assesses the relationship between the transatlantic slave trade and the extent to which people trust local and national political institutions in contemporary Nigeria.
-It uses regression techniques to determine whether Nigerians that identify with ethnic groups that were more exposed to the transatlantic slave trade are less trusting of national political institutions (the president and national assembly) and local political institutions (local councils and "traditional leaders").
-Trust in political institutions is operationalised using Afrobarometer survey results from Nigeria.
+This dissertation assesses the relationship between the transatlantic slave trade and the extent to which people trust local and national political institutions in post-colonial Nigeria.
+Drawing on Afrobarometer surveys, I employ various regression techniques and identification strategies to determine whether Nigerians that identify with ethnic groups that were more exposed to the transatlantic slave trade are less trusting of national political institutions (the president and national assembly) and local political institutions (local councils and "traditional leaders").
 The impact of the transatlantic slave trade is operationalised using secondary data from previous studies on the long-term effects of enslavement.
-The evidence generated from this dissertation contributes to a broader literature that examines the long-term impacts of the transatlantic slave trade on African political economy and a literature that examines the legacies of colonialism specifically in Nigeria.
+This dissertation contributes to a broader literature that examines the long-term impacts of the transatlantic slave trade on African political economy and a literature that examines the legacies of colonialism in Sub-Saharan Africa.

 Oliver Bruff is a second-year part time MSc Social Research student.
 Before studying at Birkbeck, his undergraduate degree was in Economic History with Economics.
 Alongside studying at Birkbeck, Oliver is a research assistant at the Ada Lovelace Institute, where he has used qualitative and quantitative methods to study public attitudes towards AI technologies.